Who are you and why should we read you?

 What do you write about?

 We try to cover the range of issue relating to kids 15-25.
-We write about Social Media, Midlife, College, Coming Home, Good Parenting, Bad Parenting, Cooking for Two, and Lessons Learned from Other Parents and Grandparents
+We write about High School, Social Media, Midlife, College, Coming Home, Good Parenting, Bad Parenting, Cooking for Two, and Lessons Learned from Other Parents and Grandparents

 Are you crazy?
 Why didn’t you move back to someplace warm?